 P.S.: Although the number of bees buzzing around in the video put my next door neighbour on edge, I’d like to point out that not before, during or after the swarming were the bees aggressive or defensive towards us.
 I often had to walk through even thicker clouds of bees than shown in the video and the bees landed on my arms and even my face and acted like I wasn’t even there.
 They may have pooped on me from time to time, but they didn’t buzz me in the face or ever try to sting me.
 It can seem unnerving to people who don’t understand honey bees, but when the bees are in orientation mode or preparing to swarm, they couldn’t be any friendlier.

-UPDATE (June 24/13): Two of my colonies swarmed again this year.
-I’ve decided that the only time I will feed my bees sugar syrup is in the fall to top up the colonies before winter.
-The bees do well enough on their own in my local environment without sugar syrup in the spring.
+JUNE 24, 2013: Two of my colonies swarmed again this year.
+The colonies swarmed mostly because I didn’t have the time to pay close attention to them, but I’ve nevertheless decided that the only time I will feed my bees sugar syrup is in the fall to top up the colonies before winter, or whenever the colonies are weak and would otherwise die without sugar.
+My bees seem to do well enough on their own in my local environment without sugar syrup in the spring.